It was time for the Annual Performance Review.

 We concluded the meeting after this conversation.
 I thought about what I just heard throughout that day.
 And for days after that.

 The advice I received during the meeting was like a golden nugget of wisdom passed on to me.
 It was the best career advice I ever received.

-I have spent the past few years on enhancing my personal brand online too.
-If you notice my LinkedIn profile – I have spent a lot of time on showcasing my strengths.
+I have spent the past few years enhancing my brand online too.
+If you noticehttps://ca.linkedin.com/in/nissarahamed – I have spent a lot of time showcasing my strengths.
 I receive calls from recruiters everyday not because I am the smartest or the most successful candidate that fits their profile.
-It is because my brand resonates with what they might be looking for i.e consistent, results-driven,etc.
+It is because my brand resonates with what they might be looking for i.e consistent, results-driven, etc.

 The intention of this post was not to brag about myself or what I have done (to be honest I don’t think I have even scratched the surface of what’s possible).
 But to impart the wisdom I received from my boss.

 The best career advice I ever received was the importance of a personal brand.
 And how personal branding is crucial to one’s career success.

 (If you found this best career advice helpful, feel free to share!!)